JetBrains/teamcity-documentation/topics/container-wrapper.md

 Allows specifying additional options for the `docker run` and `podman run` commands.
 The default argument is `--rm`, but you can provide more, for instance, add an additional volume mapping.

->In this field, you cannot reference environment variables using the `%\env.FOO_BAR%` syntax because TeamCity does not pass environment variables from a build agent into a Docker container.
+>In this field, you cannot reference environment variables using the `%\env.FOO_BAR%` syntax because TeamCity does not pass environment variables from a build agent into a container.
 If you need to reference an environment variable on an agent, define the configuration parameter `system.FOO_BAR=env_var_value` in [`buildAgent.properties`](configure-agent-installation.md) and reference it via `%\system.FOO_BAR%`.

 </td></tr></table>